Skip to Content

 TANF stands for Temporary Assistance for Needy Families.
 People who qualify for this program receive a cash payment on the first of every month.
 The money can be used to pay for utilities, rent, toiletries, household items, and other necessities.

-TANF money is deposited each month onto a special debit card called an Electronic Benefits Transfer ("EBT") card.
+TANF money is deposited monthly onto a special debit card called an Electronic Benefits Transfer ("EBT") card.
 The EBT card can be used at most stores (except liquor stores, casinos, and strip clubs).
 The benefit card can also be used to withdraw cash from an ATM.

 Who can get TANF?